Kitchen & Home

 • 10 drops tea tree oil (antibacterial)

 Spray on surfaces, scrub with wet loofah, rinse.
-Not for marble or natural stone.
+Important: Never use vinegar on marble, travertine, or other natural stone—the acid etches and dulls these surfaces.

 Heavy-Duty Tub Scrub